EmilRamsvik/Digital-Garden/docs/AI/Data Science/Computer Vision.md

 # Thoughts
 - Never use the [pillow](https://pypi.org/project/Pillow/) if you can use [OpenCV](https://pypi.org/project/opencv-python/).
 The Pillow package usually mentions a lot of things in the image that might lead to bugs.
+- Computer vision is a high-complexity machine learning task.
+Make sure the value is there before starting.